Twenty Years of Technology at SIOP: Are I-O Psychologists Lagging?

-If you are interested in the “Twenty Years of Technology at SIOP: Are I/O Psychologists Lagging?” poster at this year’s annual conference, or if you are simply itching to know more about technology and SIOP in general – then this is the perfect one-stop-shop for you!
-Below is all of the information you will need to catch up of anything you may may have missed, or to learn more about anything that you were particularly interested in.
+If you are interested in the “Twenty Years of Technology at SIOP: Are I-O Psychologists Lagging?” poster from the 2019 SIOP conference, or if you are simply interested to learn more about technology and SIOP in general, please refer to the content below.

-We examine the timelines of technology research at SIOP conferences since 1998.
-Findings indicate that, on average, I/O psychologists study technology milestones 6.55 years after they occur.
-Preliminary results also suggest that I/O psychologists have responded to technology milestones more quickly in recent years.
+We examine the timeliness of technology research at SIOP conferences since 1998.
+Findings indicate that, on average, I-O psychologists study technology milestones over six years after they occur.
+Preliminary results also suggest that I-O psychologists have responded to technology milestones more quickly in recent years.
 Our study provides the SIOP community with diagnostic information to inform future research and conferences.

 Siderits, I., White, J., Ravid, D., Zarsky, S., & Behrend, T. (2019, April).
 Twenty Years of Technology at SIOP: Are I-O Psychologists Lagging?
 Poster presented at the 34th Annual Conference of the Society of Industrial and Organizational Psychology, National Harbor, MD.